-The Board may from time to time alter, amend, suspend, or terminate this Plan in such respects as the Board may deem advisable.
+The Board may from time to time alter, amend, suspend, or terminate the 2023 Plan in such respects as the Board may deem advisable.
 No such alteration, amendment, suspension, or termination shall be made which shall substantially affect or impair the rights of any Participant under an outstanding Award Agreement without such Participant's consent.
-The Board may alter or amend the Plan to comply with requirements under the Code relating to Incentive Options or other types of options which give Optionees more favorable tax treatment than that applicable to Options granted under this Plan as of the Effective Date.
-Upon any such alteration or amendment, any outstanding Option granted hereunder may, if the Administrator so determines and if permitted by Applicable Law, be subject to the more favorable tax treatment afforded to an Optionee pursuant to such terms and conditions.
-The Board may also adopt amendments of the Plan relating to certain nonqualified deferred compensation under Section 409A of the Code and/or ensuring the Plan or any Awards granted under the Plan are exempt from, or compliant with, the requirements for nonqualified deferred compensation under Section 409A of the Code, subject to the limitations, if any, of Applicable Law.
-Unless this Plan shall theretofore have been terminated, the Plan shall terminate on the tenth (10th) anniversary of the Effective Date and no Awards may be granted under the Plan thereafter, but Award Agreements then outstanding shall continue in effect in accordance with their respective terms.
+The Board may alter or amend the 2023 Plan to comply with requirements under the Code relating to Incentive Options or other types of options which give Optionees more favorable tax treatment than that applicable to Options granted under the 2023 Plan as of the Effective Date.
+Upon any such alteration or amendment, any outstanding Option granted hereunder may, if the Administrator so determines and if permitted by Applicable Law, be subject to the more favorable tax treatment afforded to an Optionee under such terms and conditions.
+The Board may also adopt amendments of the 2023 Plan relating to certain nonqualified deferred compensation under Section 409A of the Code and/or ensuring the 2023 Plan or any Awards granted under the 2023 Plan are exempt from, or compliant with, the requirements for nonqualified deferred compensation under Section 409A of the Code, subject to the limitations, if any, of Applicable Law.
+Unless the 2023 Plan shall theretofore have been terminated, the 2023 Plan shall terminate on the tenth (10th) anniversary of the Effective Date and no Awards may be granted under the 2023 Plan thereafter, but Award Agreements then outstanding shall continue in effect in accordance with their respective terms.